Twice

 The group debuted in Japan on June 28, 2017, under Warner Music Japan, with the release of a compilation album titled #Twice.
 The album charted at number 2 on the Oricon Albums Chart with the highest first-week album sales by a K-pop artist in Japan in two years.
 It was followed by the release of Twice's first original Japanese maxi single titled "One More Time" in October.
 Twice became the first Korean girl group to earn a platinum certification from the Recording Industry Association of Japan (RIAJ) for both an album and CD single in the same year.
 Twice ranked third in the Top Artist category of Billboard Japans 2017 Year-end Rankings, and in 2019, they became the first Korean girl group to embark on a Japanese dome tour.

 Twice is the first female Korean act to simultaneously top both Billboards World Albums and World Digital Song Sales charts with the release of their first studio album Twicetagram and its lead single "Likey" in 2017.
 With the release of their single "Feel Special" in 2019, Twice became the third female Korean act to chart into the Canadian Hot 100.
-After signing with Republic Records for American promotions as part of a partnership with JYP Entertainment, the group achieved five top-ten albums on the US Billboard 200 and topped the chart in 2024 with their thirteenth extended play With You-th.
+After signing with Republic Records for American promotions as part of a partnership with JYP Entertainment, the group achieved seven top-ten albums on the US Billboard 200 and topped the chart in 2024 with their thirteenth extended play With You-th.
 Their first official English-language single, "The Feels" (2021), became their first song to enter the US Billboard Hot 100 and the UK Singles Chart, peaking at the 83rd and 80th positions of the charts, respectively.
 Their point choreography—including for "Cheer Up" (2016), "TT" (2016), "Signal" (2017), and "What Is Love?"
 (2018)—became dance crazes and viral memes.